 - grow toward physical, emotional, social, intellectual and spiritual maturity…

-In an atmosphere of structured and beneficial programs, with emphasis on freedom with responsibility, and under the guidance of caring adults who help children learn to make decisions and accept consequences for their actions, as they explore and find joy in learning about living a healthier lifestyle.
+In an atmosphere of structured, evidence-based programs, with emphasis on freedom with responsibility, and under the guidance of caring adults who guide children to make decisions as they learn about living a healthier lifestyle.

 - “I learned too much of a good thing can be bad.”

-- “Having a healthy life has so many benefits, and having an unhealthy life can give you so many health problems.”
+- “Having a healthy life has so many benefits, and having an unhealthy life can lead to so many health problems.”

-- “The thing I learned the most is how to try new things and how to eat healthier.”
+- “The thing I learned is how to try new things and how to eat healthier.”

-- “What I learned the most from this camp is learning my portion sizes and going playing for at least one hour a day.”
+- “What I learned from this camp is about portion sizes and playing for at least one hour a day.”

 - “I am more energized, and I sleep better.”

 - “I tried spinach, eggplant, mango, blueberries, and honeydew.
 They taste yummy!”

 - “Exercise is fun.”